MikheiliChkhvirkia/GladiatorApi/README.md

 Once you have created gladiator characters, battle will start in console app and follow the instructions.

 # Characters
-Currently, there is only one working character class available: Warrior (ID: 1).
-The Warrior class comes with three unique skills, which are randomly selected for each match using a Pseudo-Random algorithm.
-Please note that each skill can only be used once per match.
+Every class has their own unique skills, which are randomly selected for each match using a Pseudo-Random algorithm.

-We are continuously working on expanding the character roster and adding new classes with their own distinct abilities.
-Stay tuned for future updates!

 If you have any questions or need further assistance, please don't hesitate to reach out to us.
 Enjoy the battles!